tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 # The Third Sunrise Pariahs

-An infamous group of smugglers well known to Terragov authorities.
-They operate out of the famed Levante, a cargo freighter turned city-ship that offers any and all kinds of services and entertainment for locals and tourists alike.
+An infamous group of smugglers well known to Terragov security.
+They operate out of the famed Levante, a cargo freighter turned city-ship that offers any and all kinds of services - a popular stop for tourists and unsavory characters alike.
-As the group operates within the confines of the Fleet's laws by suppling third-party smugglers from within the Fleet's domain, they remain untouchable despite their presence always being followed by a notable increase in contraband across the local markets.
+Despite their infamy, the group operates within the laws of the fleet and never deals outside of its jurisdiction, leaving them so far untouchable by outside authorities.

 # Doubletime!
 Logistics